brandoncjh/CTF/HSCTF7/brokentokens.md

 print(token)
 ```

-We can reverse engineer a HS256 encryption digest for the auth JWT token, that the site will decrypt to get admin value to equate to "admin".
-This allows us to obtain the flag.
+We can engineer a new encrypted `auth` value for the JWT token using HS256.
+Upon login, we update the value of `auth` to
+the new value in the POST request and resend it.
+The site will allow us to log in as admin, showing the flag.

 ![](images/broken3.png)